-- 'In the unlikely event that we cannot meet our liabilities to you, you may be able to seek a grant from ICAEW's Legal Services Compensation Scheme.
+'In the unlikely event that we cannot meet our liabilities to you, you may be able to seek a grant from ICAEW's Probate Compensation Scheme.
 Generally, applications for a grant must be made to ICAEW within 12 months of the time you became aware, or reasonably ought to have become aware, of the loss.
-Further information about the scheme and the circumstances in which grants may be made is available on ICAEW's website: www.icaew.com/legal services.' - If an accredited legal services firm receives any property in connection with authorised legal services work and/or authorised probate work, details of the property received should be recorded.
+Further information about the scheme and the circumstances in which grants may be made is available on ICAEW's website: icaew.com/probate.'

+- 3.8 If an accredited probate firm receives any property in connection with authorised work, details of the property received should be recorded.
 The firm should take all reasonable steps to ensure that such property is kept safely.
-Where the property is money this should be dealt with in accordance with ICAEW's clients' money regulations, except that monies received in connection with authorised legal services work and/or authorised probate work must be kept separate from other clients' monies. - 3.9 Any property held by an accredited legal services firm must only be released on the client's written instructions and a receipt obtained.
+Where the property is money this should be dealt with in accordance with ICAEW's clients' money regulations, except that monies received in connection with authorised work must be kept separate from other clients' monies. - 3.9 Any property held by an accredited probate firm must only be released on the client's written instructions and a receipt obtained.

-Firms should consider carefully whether to hold property in connection with authorised legal services work and/or authorised probate work.
+Firms should consider carefully whether to hold property in connection with authorised work.
 It is often the case that the value of such property may be unclear but to safeguard it properly a firm should check that it has appropriate insurance cover.
 A receipt should be given when any property is received and transferred to a third party.

-3.10 An accredited legal services firm shall ensure that it has appropriate records of authorised legal services work and/or authorised probate work undertaken on behalf of clients.
+3.10 An accredited probate firm shall ensure that it has appropriate records of authorised work undertaken on behalf of clients.